 That mark our place; and in the sky

 Loved, and were loved, and now we lie

 The torch; be yours to hold it high.

 If ye break faith with us who die

 In Flanders fields.“

-It is said that no description has fitted better on the situation in these days — days without hope, accompanied by steady gunfire, explosions and death.
-Each line of the poem reminds us of the courage and deprivation those brave men once endured.
-So my story of „Flanders Fields“ began thanks to a music album and a motorcycle club I was both interested in — and helped me to open yet another door in my hobby-historian and freetime-photographer mind.
+It is told that no description has fitted better on the situation in these days - days without hope, accompanied by steady gunfire, explosions and death.
+Each line of the poem reminds us on the courage and deprivations those brave men once endured.
+So my story of „Flanders Fields“ began thanks to a music album and a motorcycle club I was both interested in - and helped me to open yet another door in my hobby-historian and freetime-photographer mind.